eniompw/api-speed/README.md

 python app.py
 ```

-The script will send a test query to Mistral, Groq, and Gemini APIs concurrently and display:
+The script will send a test query to Mistral, Groq, Gemini, and NVIDIA APIs concurrently and display:
 - The response times for the current query
 - A snippet of each response
 - The average response time for each API/model combination